ENTRY SELECTION CRITERIA

-What we shall be looking for is checkable results you think are evidence you could complete the
+What we shall be looking for is checkable results or credible experience you think are evidence you could complete the

 Jura safely and within the cut off times.
 Examples would be arduous long British fell or hill races or at least a reasonable time on a C course or harder in